 When flying back from Germany to the US, we needed a health certificate from the vet authority (different from a regular vet), which was 15 € (opposed to the 200 US $ in the USA) and was a simple process.

 While Baxter does okay on planes, I try not to subject him to flying any more than necessary.
 In the USA we always had a car and did lots of road trips.
+(Read this article to get excellent tips for taking your dog on a road trip!)
 We often used Bring Fido to find dog-friendly hotels to stay at!

 In Europe, I was excited to travel by train…only to find that not all countries are very dog friendly.
 Most countries I check allowed dogs on their trains, though many required either a muzzle or transport box.
 I knew that was not going to go over well with Baxter, so I usually rented cars when I took him anywhere.